-The Tucktec boasts one of the highest seats, giving you an advantage while paddling.
+The Tucktec boasts the next highest seat, giving an additional advantage while paddling.
 The Bluefin 142 is one of the narrowest we tested, helping you make a more powerful vertical stroke.
-The AE Convertible Tandem and Intex Excursion Pro K2 both have impressively adjustable seat placement and plenty of room to keep you from knocking into your partner's paddle.
-The Oru Beach, Aquaglide Navarro 110 and Aquaglide Chinook 120, and Intex Excursion Pro K2 all have adjustable foot braces that will help you stabilize your stroke.
-The Bluefin has the best foot braces, though, with individually adjustable pegs and a cockpit with padding that wraps over the top of your knees to offer serious stability options.
+The Sea Eagle 370 Pro, AE Convertible Tandem, and Intex Excursion Pro K2 have impressively adjustable seat placement and plenty of room to keep you from knocking into your partner's paddle.
+The Oru Beach, Aquaglide Navarro 110, Chinook 120, Bote Deus, and Intex Excursion Pro K2 all have adjustable foot braces that will help you stabilize your stroke.
+The Bluefin has the best foot brace, with individually adjustable pegs and a cockpit with padding that wraps over the top of your knees to offer serious stability options.

 Ease of Set Up

 There's a first time for everything, and for inflatable kayaks, that means reading directions.
 We abided by the directions included with each kayak to see how helpful they were, how easy they were to follow, and how intuitive the process was.
-We also gauged each kayak's learning curve from that first set up to when we felt confident and swift in our assembly.
-While the origami Oru Beach LT initially felt very confusing to put together, it quickly became the fastest and easiest boats to assemble.
+We also gauged each kayak's learning curve from that first setup to when we felt confident and swift in our assembly.
+While the origami Oru Beach and Oru Lake initially feel a bit confusing to put together, they quickly became the fastest and easiest boats to assemble.

-We also enjoyed the efficiency of models like the Oru Beach, Pakayak Bluefin, and Tucktec.
+We enjoyed the efficiency of models like the Oru Beach, Oru Lake, Pakayak Bluefin, Sevylor Quikpak K5, and Tucktec.
 These boats use every piece — or nearly every piece — of what you carry to the beach in their assembly.
-The crown for this goes to the origami-style Tucktec, which uses literally every piece — including its method of carrying — to become the boat.
+The crown for this is shared between the origami-style Oru boats and the Tucktec, all of which use every piece — including their methods of carrying and assembling — to become the boat.

-Just as importantly, putting your kayak away shouldn't be a chore that mars the end of a fabulous outing.
-When considering how easy each kayak was to disassemble, we kept track of how much time it took us from on the water to in the bag.
+Putting your inflatable kayak away shouldn't be a chore that ruins the end of a fabulous outing.
+When considering how easy each kayak was to disassemble, we timed how long it took to get off the water and into the bag.
 We also noted how easy it was to drain and dry each boat.
-Open concept kayaks like the Oru Beach, Tucktec, Intex Challenger, and Sea Eagle are the easiest to drain by simply tipping them upside down on the shore.
-Others, like the Navarro 110, Chinook 120, Intex Excursion Pro K2, and Airhead Montana have drainage holes on the bottom that really come in handy.
+Open concept kayaks like the Oru Beach, Oru Lake, Tucktec, Bote Deus, and Intex Challenger are the easiest to drain by simply tipping them upside down on the shore.
+Others, like the Navarro 110, Chinook 120, Sea Eagle 370 Pro, Intex Excursion Pro K2, and Airhead Montana have drainage holes on the bottom that come in handy.

 As all the kayaks in this review are more portable than traditional hardshell kayaks by their very nature, we didn't assign too much weight to this inter-comparative metric.
 However, considering how large, heavy, and awkward something is will make a huge difference in how far you're willing to carry it and what bodies of water are accessible to you.